Azure-Samples/azure-files-samples/AzFileDiagnostics/Linux/readme.md

 #  AzFileDiagnostics script for Linux

-_This Script validates most of the known issues as described in Azure File service troubleshooter _[https://docs.microsoft.com/en-us/azure/storage/files/storage-troubleshoot-linux-file-connection-problems](https://docs.microsoft.com/en-us/azure/storage/files/storage-troubleshoot-linux-file-connection-problems)_. alongside other client configuration issues which would cause access failure for Azure Files and give prescriptive guidance on fixing these issues.
-It can also map drive if you prefer to do so and collect in-depth diagnostics trace if it is turned on._
+The AzFileDiagnostics script automates detection of most of the common symptoms mentioned in the [Azure Files troubleshooting guide](https://docs.microsoft.com/azure/storage/files/storage-troubleshoot-linux-file-connection-problems) and helps set up your environment to get optimal performance.

 # How to run the script